 “I leave work’s daily ruleFrom ‘This Day ; Sabbath Poems’ by Wendell Berry

 And come here to this restful place

 Fall notes of wordless grace,

 Strewn remnants of the primal Sabbath’s hymn “

 I’m challenged by the examples of great men and women of the past.
-Patrick in Ireland; Columba on his island of Iona living in his primitive dwellings with the other monks.
-Their monastic community becoming a beacon to spread the Christian Faith through Scotland and on to Lindisfarne and to the rest of England.
+Patrick in Ireland, Columba on Iona and Aidan at Lindisfarne.
+Their monastic communities becoming beacons to spread the Christian Faith throughout Britain.
 Then there’s Cuthbert on his remote Farne Islands near Lindisfarne.
 Alone with the wind, the sea birds and the sound of the sea his only companions, other than the presence of his God.
 Choosing to be alone while others were clamouring for him to leave his island and get involved with the active work of the church.
 But what a legacy he has left behind him.

 Be still my Soul.

 That was ‘then’.
 Now what about me today?
 I sit still, calm and with an open heart with my God.
 Eternity begins here.

 To read more about Stillness and Silence see the post ‘Solitude, Stillness and Silence…